tiy-curtissimo/learning-angularjs-with-timely/09-creating-a-component-with-data-binding.md

 To use dependency injection, you tell AngularJS the name of the thing that you want injected.
-AngularJS passes finds it and passes it to your controller or raises an error.
+AngularJS finds it and passes it to your controller or raises an error.

 To get the `$http` service into your controller, you modify the registration of the controller in the